 The other statement, Form RRB-1099-R (for both U.S. citizens and nonresident aliens), shows the NSSEB portion of tier I, tier II, vested dual benefit, and supplemental annuity paid to the annuitant during the tax year, and may show an employee contribution amount.
 The NSSEB portion of tier I along with tier II are considered contributory pension amounts and are shown as a single combined amount in the Contributory Amount Paid box (Item 4) on the statement.
 The vested dual benefit and supplemental annuity are considered noncontributory pension amounts and are shown as separate items on the statement.
 The total gross paid amount shown on Form RRB-1099-R is the sum of the NSSEB portion of tier I, tier II, vested dual benefit and supplemental annuity payments.
 Also shown is the amount of Federal income tax withheld from these payments.
 The statement also shows the amount of any of these prior year benefits repaid by the annuitant to the RRB during the tax year.
-This amount is not subtracted from the gross amounts shown because its treatment depends on the years to which the repayment applies and its taxability in those years.
-To determine the year or years to which the repayment applies, annuitants should contact the RRB.
+This amount is not subtracted from the gross amounts shown because its treatment depends on the years to which the repayment applies, annuitants should contact the RRB.
 Illustrations and explanations of items found on Form RRB-1099-R can be found in IRS Publication 575, Pension and Annuity Income.